-The District may enter into a CCAP Partnership Agreement with a school district partner that is approved by the governing boards of both districts.
+The District may In cases where the College chooses to enter into a CCAP Partnership Agreement with a school district partner, that is agreement must be approved by the governing boards of the College and both the districts.
 As a condition of, and before adopting, the agreement, the governing board of each district, at an open public meeting of that board, shall present the partnership agreement as an informational item.
 The governing board of each district, at a subsequent open public meeting of that board, shall take comments from the public and approve or disapprove the proposed agreement.